 Thus we find in this and the following verses, that the active suppression as in a wrestling match, of the manifest realities of God lies at the base of human revolt from revelation of God Himself, overwhelmingly obvious in itself.
 This spiritual attitude matures amiss into a whole world of carnal horror, as if you refused to brush your teeth and inherited endless fruits in dentistry, or refused to recognise your parents in a teen-age rebellion extravaganza and paid in impoverishment of life and experience of different aspects of death.

-Sexual perversion is in this Chapter of Romans given great specialised attention, man in wry revolt being blighted with sin's come-uppance in terms of lust, of being against the natural order, and a divinely detested misuse of His equipment.
+Sexual perversion is in this Chapter of Romans given great specialised attention, man in wry revolt being blighted with sin's come-uppance in terms of lust, of being against the natural order, amid a divinely detested misuse of His equipment.
 That however is only one of the outcomes.

 As one noted recently in a conversation, Australia is busy being unthankful (in the case of ruling majority nationally) for its most attractive position, so much desired by so many who would join us, and despite this many love to talk in derogation of our past, founded by a Protestant nation formally.
 Yet they do not consider that if you are leaving somewhere, it is a good idea to have somewhere in mind to go to.
 Indeed, our current rows nationally, our dysfunctional squabbles are an attestation.
 WHERE to go ? all sorts of extremes love to lead, some to the pit of the results of self-indulgence, whiles others laugh or gloat, all the readier to take over a place of such disequilibrium and slackness when we have become foolish enough.
 This is indeed a danger; but only one.

-Consider, finally, the list in Romans 1:28-32.
+Consider, finally, the characterising list of sins in Romans 1:28-32.
 This application of God's own unchanging morality to the human situation is not less dramatic than before the planned offering for sin, in the mind of God and in the sight of man at Calvary; but if possible it is more so!
 Vast is the exposure, as in a snake pit of writhing reptiles, of man moving from God and thrusting his importance opportunistically into the depravities of spirit, almost too awful to enunciate.

 God's own divine morality judges, undismissed, undiminished, from an unchanged character and a holy nature.
 We are not cardboard for cutting out interesting shapes, but made in the image of God and wrought through His Spirit, by the eternal Word of God, we are donated an underlying liberty which conscience exhibits, guilt attests and the smothering pollution of sin cannot delete.